WQNT

-WQNT (1450 kHz) is a commercial radio station in Charleston, South Carolina, United States.
-It is owned by Kirkman Broadcasting and it airs a classic hits radio format, playing songs from the 1970s and '80s.
-The playlist leans toward classic rock, only playing a few pop, ballad and dance titles per hour.
-The studios are on Markfield Drive in the West Ashley neighborhood of Charleston.
+WQNT (1450 AM) was a commercial radio station licensed to Charleston, South Carolina, United States, that operated from 1948 to 2025.
+Last owned by Kirkman Broadcasting, it aired a classic hits format at its closure, branded as "102.1 The City".
+The studios were located on Markfield Drive in the West Ashley neighborhood of Charleston.

-WQNT is a Class C AM station transmitting with 848 watts, using a non-directional antenna.
-The transmitter is off Braswell Street, near the Ashley River, in Charleston.
-Programming is also heard on 250-watt FM translator W271CP on 102.1 MHz in Charleston.
-The station uses the translator's frequency in its moniker, "102.1 The City."
+WQNT's transmitter was sited off Braswell Street, near the Ashley River, in Charleston.
+Programming was also heard on low-power FM translator W271CP on 102.1 MHz in Charleston.